ReactiveX/RxSwift/Documentation/Traits.md

 ```

 The intended behavior of this code was to:
-* Throttle user input
+* Throttle user input.
-* Contact server and fetch a list of user results (once per query)
+* Contact server and fetch a list of user results (once per query).
-* Bind the results to two UI elements: results table view and a label that displays the number of results
+* Bind the results to two UI elements: results table view and a label that displays the number of results.

 So, what are the problems with this code?:
 * If the `fetchAutoCompleteItems` observable sequence errors out (connection failed or parsing error), this error would unbind everything and the UI wouldn't respond any more to new queries.